ABOUT PRINCE

 meMFAH

-Thomas’s artistic practice delves into the interstices, exploring the nuanced and often overlooked aspects of culture.
-Through his work in Drawing, Photography, Video, and Installation, he reveals the interconnectedness of seemingly disparate subjects, shedding light on the broader social landscape.
-Informed by an educational background in Art and Psychology, his artwork embodies a profound humanization of his subjects, evoking empathy and inviting viewers to engage with issues of race, class, politics, and identity that shape the complex fabric of contemporary society.
+Thomas’s artistic practice delves into the interstices, working across Drawing, Photography, Video, and Installation, Thomas explores connections between history, media, and lived experience.
+His projects often reveal unexpected relationships between subjects, encouraging careful looking and sustained reflection shedding light on the broader social landscape.
+Informed by an educational background in Art and Psychology, his artwork embodies a profound humanization of his subjects, evoking empathy and inviting viewers to engage with difficult issues that shape the complex fabric of contemporary society.
 Embracing the belief that art should reflect the times one lives, Thomas continuously seeks new avenues of exploration, investigating the ever-evolving cultural landscape that shapes our values and beliefs.
 As an artist, he strives to spark dialogue, challenge societal norms, and inspire introspection.

-Recognized for his artistic impact, Thomas has received numerous accolades and grants including support from the City of Houston, the Andy Warhol Foundation, and the Joan Mitchell Foundation.
+Recognized for his artistic impact, Thomas has received numerous accolades, awards, and grants including support from the City of Houston, the Andy Warhol Foundation, and the Joan Mitchell Foundation.
 His work has been exhibited in over 250 solo and group exhibitions at museums and galleries worldwide including the Atlanta Contemporary, the Queens Museum, the Art Museum of Southeast Texas, the Amarillo Museum of Art, the Brownsville Museum of Art, the Museum of New Art, the Hammond Museum, and the Station Museum of Contemporary Art.
+His art is permanently displayed in the United Airlines Terminal at George Bush International Airport and on a billboard near Daikin Park, home to the Houston Astros.
+In addition, his work is in the permanent collections of the Museum of Fine Arts in Houston and the Art Museum of Southeast Texas in Beaumont.

 Thomas received his B.A. in Psychology from the University of Texas at Arlington and M.F.A. from the University of Houston.
 He is a Professor of Art at Lamar University.